Posts

 Image

 By Bruce Shawkey Some time in the 1980s, I sold a watch to Albert Brooks.
-I was in my office on North Sherman Avenue, and the phone rang.
+I was in my office on North Sherman Avenue in Madison, and the phone rang.
 Albert had spotted one of my watches on the Internet and wanted to purchase it.
-I found out later he was (and presumably is) a vintage watch collector.
+I found out later he was (and presumably is) a vintage watch collector, and perhaps a gift-giver.
 He told me he has a fairly large wrist, and wanted to be sure that both the watch and the bracelet were large enough so they didn't look ridiculous on his wrist.
 I forget what the watch was, but it wasn't very expensive, perhaps an Elgin.
 I didn't wish to fawn over Mr. Brooks, but memories of him go way back to his first appearance on the Ed Sullivan show where he played a bumbling ventriloquist.
 My favorite movie of his is Broadcast News, where he stars with William Hurt and Holly Hunter.
-His portrayal of Aaron Altman is both hilarious and filled with pathos as he develops a case of the flop sweats when he attempts to anchor the evening news.
-In a follow-up, Holly Hunter asks William Hur
+His portrayal of Aaron Altman is both hilarious and filled with pathos as he attempts to woo Ms. Hunter, and at one point develops a case of the flop sweats when he

 Art Phillips